1. Hope for a demonstration

-The good news is that crayfish are pretty tasty little creatures.
-The bad news is that figuring out how to eat them can be an ordeal.
+The good news is that crayfish are tasty little creatures.
+The bad news is that figuring out how to eat them can be challenging.

 Most of the meat and good stuff is locked away behind a pesky (and if broken the wrong way, painful) shell, and different people have different methods of getting into it.